 7 common causes of back pain

-Between 60-80 percent of adults in the United States will experience neck spine and back pain at some point in their lives.
-Back pain is one of the most common medical conditions reported in the U.S. and you are likely to experience it at some point in your life.
+Between 60-80 percent of adults in the United States will experience neck, spine, and back pain at some point in their lives.
+Back pain is one of the most common medical conditions reported in the U.S., and you're likely to experience it at some point in your life.
 This type of pain is typically a symptom of some other medical condition and can have many causes.

-Here are seven common causes of a sore aching or painful back:
+Here are seven common reasons for having a sore, aching, or painful back:

-Inflammation is part of your body's natural immune response but can still cause discomfort heat and pain.
-If inflammation lingers because of an injury or disease it can cause chronic soreness in your back and spine.
+2. Inflammation: Inflammation is part of your body's natural immune response but can still cause discomfort, heat, and pain.
+If inflammation lingers because of an injury or disease, it can cause chronic soreness in your back and spine.

-More than 52 million adults suffer from the stiffness and pain of arthritis.
-Arthritis is a type of chronic inflammation that can affect joints throughout your body including your back.
+3. Arthritis: More than 52 million adults suffer from the stiffness and pain of arthritis.
+Arthritis is a type of chronic inflammation that can affect joints throughout your body, including your back.
 Arthritis pain is often associated with stiffness and swelling.

-Osteoporosis is a disease that causes bone mass to decrease especially in the hip wrist and spine.
+4. Osteoporosis: Osteoporosis is a disease that causes bone mass to decrease, especially in the hip, wrist, and spine.
 This decreased mass makes bones weaker and can lead to painful fractures.

-Cushions of tissue called discs separate the bony vertebrae of your spine.
-When these discs move out of place bulge or are injured they can become painful and even debilitating.
+5. Injured, herniated, and ruptured discs: Cushions of tissue called discs separate the bony vertebrae of your spine.
+When these discs move out of place, bulge, or are injured, they can become painful and even debilitating.
 Discs become more prone to damage as you age.

-Your spine has an important job in keeping your body upright.
+6. Stress: Your spine has an important job in keeping your body upright.
 Poor posture and excess weight can both cause extra stress on your spine.
-When your back muscles have to work extra hard that can cause discomfort and aching in your back.
+When your back muscles have to work extra hard, that can cause discomfort and aching in your back.

-Fibromyalgia is not well understood but can cause pain throughout your body including your back.
-While researchers are still working to understand the aches and pains of fibromyalgia most agree that it is caused by abnormalities in the nervous system.
+7. Fibromyalgia: Fibromyalgia is not well understood but can cause pain throughout your body, including your back.
+Although researchers are still working to understand the aches and pains of fibromyalgia, most agree it's caused by abnormalities in the nervous system.